-We currently intend to use our cash and cash equivalents for continuing clinical development of AKB-9778 in patients with primary open angle glaucoma and ocular hypertension, including the preparation for and initiation of the planned Phase 1b clinical trial, early research on antibody therapies that inhibit VE-PTP, and for working capital and other general corporate purposes.
+We currently intend to use our cash and cash equivalents for continuing clinical development of AKB-9778 in patients with primary open angle glaucoma and ocular hypertension, including our ongoing Phase 1b clinical trial, early research on antibody therapies that inhibit VE-PTP, and for working capital and other general corporate purposes.
 Although we currently intend to use our cash and cash equivalents in such a manner, we will have broad discretion in the application of such cash and cash equivalents.
 Our failure to apply these funds effectively could affect our ability to continue to develop and commercialize our product candidates.
 Pending their use, we may invest our cash and cash equivalents in a manner that does not produce income or loses value.

-As a result of recently becoming a public company, we are incurring increased costs and our management devotes substantial time to public company compliance programs.
+As a result of becoming a public company, we are incurring increased costs and our management devotes substantial time to public company compliance programs.